6mile/DevSecOps-Playbook/README.md

 ## Priority and Difficulty explained

-We use two rating systems.

-Priority indicates the order you should implement controls.
-Difficult indicates how hard implementation is for this control.
+We use two rating systems:  **Priority** indicates the order you should implement controls and **Difficulty** indicates how hard implementation is for this control.

 ![DevSecOps Continuous Improvement](devsecops-infinity.png)